GerkeLab/PAM50/GSE46691/readme.md

 3.  `tidy_gene_assignment()` takes the feature data and parses strings like `"NR_024005 // MGC13005 /// NR_024004 // MGC13005 /// AK093685
-    // MGC13005"` into a tidy data frame with two columns.
+    // MGC13005"` into a tidy data frame with two additional columns.

     ``` r
     # A tibble: 10 x 4